gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

     return min_length
 ```

-When we encounter nested loops, we multiply the time complexity of the inner loop by the time complexity of the outer loop.
+When we encounter nested loops, we multiply the time complexity of the inner loop by the number of iterations of the outer loop.
 So in this case, `O(n * (n-1))` = `O(n^2 - n)`, but we can drop the less significant term `n` because `n^2` will dominate the result.
 We end up with a time complexity of `O(n^2)`.

 This is called a **quadratic time complexity** or `O(n^2)`.

 #### Logorithms

 Sometimes algorithms may produce time complexities more sophisticated than quadratic or linear.
 For example, the following function will take `O(log n)` time.

 ```py
 def binary_search(test_array, value):